anoma/nspec/docs/architecture-2/ordering/consensus/hpaxos-formal.md

 ## Definition: Connected

-When some acceptors are proved Byzantine, some learners need not agree, meaning that any safe set of acceptors $\reallysafe$ isn't in the edge between them in the learner graph $\lgraph$, i.e., at least one acceptor in each safe set in the edge is proven Byzantine.
+__TODO__ When some acceptors are proved Byzantine, some learners need not agree, meaning that any safe set of acceptors $\reallysafe$ isn't in the edge between them in the learner graph $\lgraph$, i.e., at least one acceptor in each safe set in the edge is proven Byzantine.
 Homogeneous learners are always connected unless there are so many failures no consensus is required.